PrinceOfPuppers/smart-home-server/README.md

 # ABOUT
 The smart-home-server (hereto called "the server") is a device for collecting data and controlling IOT devices (hereto called "devices").
-The server runs a full web interface for easy control on mobile or desktop
+The server runs a full web interface for easy control on mobile or desktop.

-The servers functionality is best understood through 2 catigories, [Jobs and Macros](#jobs-and-macros) and [Datasources](#dataSources).
+The servers functionality is best understood through 2 categories, [Jobs and Macros](#jobs-and-macros) and [Datasources](#dataSources).

 ## Jobs and Macros
 Jobs are things the server can do, they include: